Reigate College Reigate College

 As a 3D design student you need to demonstrate a curiosity in the world in which we live, whilst also having an understanding of how our culture informs our ideas and perspectives.
 As part of this we would like you to visit an exhibition at the Design Museum as a starting point for some sketching and modelling of architectural forms.

-Activity 1 – Exhibition Research – ‘More Than Human’
+Activity 1 – Exhibition Research – ‘Anish Kapoor’ at the Hayward Gallery

-1. Visit the exhibition ‘More Than Human’ at the Design Museum
+1. Visit the exhibition ‘Anish Kapoor’ at the Hayward Gallery

-• Choose 3 of the exhibits/products and produce 3 detailed colour sketches of them using different media, i.e. fineliner/oil pastels/pencil etc
+a) Choose 3 of the exhibits and produce 3 detailed colour sketches of them using different media, i.e. fine liner/oil pastels/pencil etc

 In your 600 word report